How to Teach Your Dog to Come… No Matter What!

-Don’t call your dog when he is in trouble or you’re going to do something negative to him.
+Don’t call your puppy when he is in trouble or you’re going to do something negative to him.
 I know I said it before but it begs to be repeated!
 This will RUIN this command’s reliability!

-If your dog ignores you don’t give him the opportunity to ignore your commands!
+If your puppy ignores you don’t give him the opportunity to ignore your commands!
 This goes for any command but especially the COME command.
 If your dog ignores you and doesn’t come, this means the command means NOTHING to your dog and nothing happens to him to make him come.

 The more often you call him and he ignores you, the more the command loses its meaning and the less likely he is to ever come.
 This is one of the 5 training pitfalls for training your dog to come that you need to avoid.